GamesCreatorsClub/GCCPiWarsBlog/posts/2019/01/13/telemetry.md

 # Telemetry

-There are a few ways developing your code on Raspberry Pis for PiWars:
+There are a few ways of developing your code on Raspberry Pis for PiWars:
 - write your code on Raspberry Pi using monitor and keyboard attached to the RPi
 - write your code on Raspberry Pi using ssh
 - write your code on Raspberry Pi using X11 tunnelled back to your computer/laptop's X11 Terminal (client program)